-Context: This data was collected from a representative sample of the Australian population and questions were asked in context of the year prior to the survey.
-The data was collected over a twelve month period and therefore should minimise seasonality effects in the data.
+Context: The data were collected from a representative sample of the Australian population and questions were asked in context of the year prior to the survey.
+The data were collected over a twelve month period which should minimise any seasonality effects in the data.

 The 2014-15 ABS Patient Experience data are published in Patient Experiences in Australia: Summary of Findings, 2014-15 (Cat. no. 4839.0).
-This publication includes explanatory and technical notes.
+The publication includes explanatory and technical notes.